Which Workloads Belong in Orbit? A Workload-First Framework for Orbital Data Centers Using Semantic Abstraction: Acknowledgment

 \section{Acknowledgment}

-The author acknowledges the use of ChatGPT (OpenAI) for language refinement and formatting suggestions; it did not generate results or conclusions.
-All technical content and interpretations remain the author’s responsibility.
+This independent work reflects the author’s personal views.
+The author acknowledges the use of ChatGPT for language refinement and formatting suggestions; all technical content, results, and interpretations remain the author’s responsibility.

-This work was conducted independently in the author’s personal capacity and reflects personal views, not those of any employer or affiliated organization.